BraydenHumpherys/Data-Grill-Blog/_posts/2025-03-14-Cracking-The-Snow-Code.md

 ### Conclusion

-Having successfully collected and analyzed the historical weather data, the next step in this project is to build a predictive model for snowfall at Alta, UT.
+Having successfully collected and analyzed the historical weather data, there is still much more to learn about.
+So far, I have discovered that February tends to bring the most snowfall.
+The next step in this project is to build a predictive model for snowfall at Alta, UT.
 This model will help skiers plan their trips more effectively by forecasting snowfall three days in advance.
 If you're interested in following along or replicating this project, please visit my [GitHub repository](https://github.com/BraydenHumpherys/Snowfall-Prediction) for the code and data.
 Your feedback and contributions are welcome!